History of the Croatian Air Force: World War II

+By the outbreak of the Second World War, Kingdom of Yugoslavia had a substantial air force.
+In 1940, Britain attempted to bring Yugoslavia to the Allied side by supplying military aid to the Royal Yugoslav Air Force, including new Hawker Hurricane fighter aircraft.
+However Nazi Germany sold a large number of Messerschmitt Bf 109 fighters to Yugoslavia and in early 1941, and German dismay towards a Balkans campaign convinced Yugoslavia to join the Axis forces.
+Following the coup d'état on March 25, 1941 Axis powers invaded Yugoslavia.

 Fiat G.50 in August 1944.

 The Air Force of the Independent State of Croatia came into existence in July 1941.
 During the war, much of the force's capacity was sent to the Eastern Front as the Croatian Air Force Legion (Croatian: Hrvatska zrakoplovna legija, German: Kroatische Luftwaffen Legion).
 This consisted of one fighter squadron equipped with Messerschmitt Bf 109 fighters and one bomber squadron equipped with Dornier Do 17 bombers.
 The fighter squadron served in Soviet Union as part of the German JG 52.
 Many of the unit's pilots became aces, including; Mato Dukovac, Cvitan Galić, Franjo Džal, and many more.
 The Air Force of the Independent State of Croatia (Croatian: Zrakoplovstvo Nezavisne Države Hrvatske, ZNDH) came into being as early as 19 April 1941, just nine days after the proclamation of the Independent Croat State.
 Croatia had a large fleet of relatively modern aircraft during the Second World War usually of German origin, but also ex-Royal Yugoslav, Italian, French, British and Czech.
 The fleet numbered several hundred aircraft, from training biplanes to the latest Messerschmitt Bf 109 fighters.
 All ZNDH aircraft captured at the end of World War II were incorporated into the Yugoslav People's Army inventory.

-On the Allied side, when the Partisan forces started forming their own air force squadrons (based on donated Allied planes, as well as captured ZNDH aircraft) towards the end of the war, a number of Croats with previous flying experience (NDH defectors, USAAF pilots of Yugoslav descent, pre-war civilian pilots), as well as previously untrained personnel, took part in the effort.
+On the Allied side, when the Partisan forces started forming their own air force squadrons (based on donated Allied planes, as well as captured ZNDH aircraft) towards the end of the war, a number of Croats with previous flying experience (ZNDH defectors, USAAF pilots of Yugoslav descent, pre-war civilian pilots), as well as previously untrained personnel, took part in the effort.
 Most famous unit was the No. 352 Squadron RAF.
-Founders of the Partisan Air Force were Croatian pilots Rudi Čajavec and Franjo Kluz.
+Founders of the Partisan Air Force were Croatian pilots Rudi Čajavec and Franjo Kluz, both defected from ZNDH.
 They both received the title of People's Hero of Yugoslavia.
 The only known Fiat G.50 still in existence is currently in the Museum of Aviation in Surčin, Croatian pilot Andrija Arapović defected with his aircraft to allied airfield on island of Vis in 1944.